iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/FISTA Made Simple Part III.md

 ---
 ### **Intro**

+Even with the strong convexity parameter, there is still a simple one linear proof for the convergence rate of the algorithm for a sequence that is as weak as possible.

 #### **Assumption 1**
 > The function $F = f + g$ where, $f:\R^n \rightarrow \R$ is a $L$ Lipschitz smooth and $\mu \ge 0$ strongly convex function.